This post may contain affiliate or referral links. Read more about this in our disclosure policy.

 How to fix this: Don’t buy anything you won’t use the week it is bought.
 Of course there are exceptions to this, such as buying fall clothes on sale in the Spring or buying bulk items, but in general, stop buying things you “might” need.

-Lie #2 “It’s not broken, why should I get rid of it?”
+Lie #2 to a clutter free home – “It’s not broken, why should I get rid of it?”

 Reality: If it isn’t being put to use on a regular enough basis, what good is it doing for you?

 How to fix this: Give it away to someone who can use it.